Do AI Companies Make Good on Voluntary Commitments to the White House?: Scoring Methodology

 Second, we searched through these documents and produced additional resources by creating a search script and using a language model for standardized, automated search.
 For each (company, indicator) pair, we use the script to better narrow our search.
 We query the Perplexity API with the following search string: ``What has \{COMPANY\_NAME\} done since the beginning of 2023 that might fit under: \{INDICATOR TEXT\}?
 Make sure to return links used to find this information.
-Keep it concise and make sure to return all links with no information from before 2023."\footnote{We considered a variety of search APIs (including those from OpenAI, Anthropic, and Google) and prompts, eventually finding that the Perplexity API performed best for our purposes.} For each link returned in the Perplexity response, we reviewed the source document for relevance.
-We note that Perplexity was used exclusively as an augment for supplementing our information gathering process, not a substitute for a manual search.
+Keep it concise and make sure to return all links with no information from before 2023."\footnote{We considered various search APIs (including those from OpenAI, Anthropic, and Google) and prompts, eventually finding the Perplexity API performed best at surfacing new relevant documents.} For each link returned in the Perplexity response, we reviewed the source document for relevance.
+We note that Perplexity was used only to augment our information gathering process, not as a substitute for our manual search.

-Third, we compiled the sources resulting from the first two steps for every (company, indicator) pair as the basis for making scoring decisions.\footnote{The search scripts and compiled sources are released publicly under an MIT license.} While these compiled sources are not exhaustive---in significant part because companies often deprecate documents on their websites, bury important documentation several layers deep, or fail to adequately summarize their actions to fulfill public commitments---we reviewed hundreds of documents as part of this process.
+Third, we compiled the sources resulting from the first two steps for every (company, indicator) pair as the basis for making scoring decisions.\footnote{The search scripts and compiled sources are released publicly under an MIT license at \url{https://github.com/rishibommasani/whvc}.} While these compiled sources are not exhaustive---in significant part because companies often deprecate documents on their websites, bury important documentation several layers deep, or fail to adequately summarize their actions to fulfill public commitments---we reviewed hundreds of documents as part of this process.